cutz-j/T-GD/README.md

 ```

 For the PGGAN dataset, we have contacted with the dataset provider about opening the dataset.
 For now we only uploaded data for the test set.
+PGGAN-images from LSUN-bedroom and LSUN-bird will be added to dataset.

 ## Download pre-trained model weights
 The pretrained weights can be downloaded by running the file in dataset or [here](https://skku0-my.sharepoint.com/:f:/g/personal/byo7000_skku_edu/EoP8mWpbyDhNtIaZ9rBoPWcB5QRsinPBKwr0V18dHsUR8w?e=7oNCXY).